AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 What about "problems to be solved"?
 They influence the scope by *shrinking* it.
 You build only what you need (if anything) to solve the user and business needs.

+Thus solving problems with the least amount of software possible, combined with AI-assisted developer velocity, can result in a *massive* scope of "solved problems" for each release.

+Your users and stakeholders don't care about how many lines of code you deployed this week.
+They don't actually care about how many features you've deployed.
+They care about how many of their problems you've solved.

 ## Timelines
 Experience has shown that the amount LLMs increase velocity of implementation is dependent on how good the specs you give them are.
 Thus the upfront focus on cross-disciplinary spec creation and rapid prototyping and research.